sjxer723/Two-List-Problem/README.md

 The project consists of a set of experiments for the benefits of human received in the human-AI collaboration when both human and AI are noisy and may have misaligned preferences.
 The project conducts a set of experiments, including

 * Comparison between the performance of different AI algorithms;
-* Performance of the linear mixed integer programming for finding the best algortihm;
+* Performance of the linear mixed integer programming for finding the best algorithm;
 * Tension between different welfare objectives (social welfare, uplift)

 ## Getting Started